espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/docker-container.rst

 .. note::
   this command needs to be used only one time,unless the computer has restarted. **1-1** is the device's bus id ``<BUSID>`` I would like to bind.

 5. After binding, please attach the specified device to WSL with this command in the Powershell command prompt.
+The ``--auto-attach`` parameter allows the device to be visible in the container after unplug and plug.

 .. code-block::

-  usbipd attach --wsl --busid <BUSID>
+  usbipd attach --wsl --busid <BUSID> --auto-attach

 6. At last, let us check if it works well on both side and type this command on WSL side.